COLUMN: Mitchell’s Musings: The rights and wrongs of writing - BC Local News

 “You should be a doctor,” staff would often tell me as they tried to interpret what my note said.

-I figure maybe doctors are taught script writing in medical school, likely in the first year and then they adapt it themselves so that by the time they are graduating no one can read anything they write.
+I figure maybe doctors are taught how to write script in medical school, likely in the first year and then they adapt it themselves so that by the time they are graduating no one can read anything they write.

 Sure I wasn’t taught cursive writing but I could’ve learned it somewhere along the line.
 It’s not really Mr. B’s fault, mostly.